Native Tree & Habitat Store

 Barry Conservation District offers a variety of bare root native tree and shrub seedlings along with fruit trees that thrive in Michigan's climate.

-Native trees and shrubs grow naturally in the Barry County area and are particularly well-suited to supporting the local wildlife.
-When planted appropriately, native plants require less water and maintenance than non-native species, are more resistant to local “pests”, and are better-suited for sustaining diverse wildlife communities.
+Native Michigan species are particularly well-suited to our climate, typically require less water and maintenance than non-native species, are more resistant to local “pests”, and are better-suited for sustaining our diverse wildlife and pollinators.

 Not sure what would work best for you?
-Give us a call and we can assist you in selecting the best species to meet your conservation goals and create a thriving ecosystem in your yard.
+Feel free to give us a call and we can assist with selecting the best species to meet your conservation goals and create a thriving ecosystem in your yard.

 Benefits of Native Trees and Plants